 In certain instances, the Company may make modifications to the terms of loans to borrowers that are experiencing financial distress by providing a term extension, a payment deferral, a reduction of the contractual interest rate on the loan, or a partial forgiveness of principal (or a combination of these modifications).
 When principal forgiveness is provided to a borrower, the amount of forgiveness is charged off against the ACL.
-The Company made no modifications to the terms of loans to borrowers that are experiencing financial difficulties during the year ended December 31, 2023.
+The Company made two modifications to the terms of loans to borrowers that are experiencing financial difficulties during the year ended December 31, 2024.
+The following table presents the recorded investment in modifications due to financial difficulties by type as of December 31, 2024: